we-are-va/we-are-va.github.io/_landingpage/create.md

     enterprise."

 ---
-## We are bringing ideas to life...
+## We bring ideas to life...

 Creating by defintion is to bring (something) into existence.

 If there was nothing and now there is something then "creation" has happened.

+New brands for new companies, new brands for existing companies, slogans, tag-lines and hair-brained ideas for articles and campaigns.

 A big part of VA's day to day life is to create.

-New brands for new companies, new brands for existing companies, slogans, tag-lines , advertising ideas, hair brained ideas for articles.
+### VA worked with MIC creating an identity that reflects their culture and values.

+To do this we were engaged help develop the personas of their key demographics.
+This helped us to ensure that we designed a brand that would appeal to the correct users.
+We conducted workshops to uncover their brand values and archetype.
+From this material we created mood boards followed by 4 full brand concepts of which the final choice was developed to be what you see today.

+#### VA created amazing new beer cans for 10 Toes brewery that encapsulated their ethos perfectly

+#### We created a whole new long form online editorial section for World Surfaris that help them corner X% more online traffic

+#### VA named and branded The Booking Box ......

 We create by…